radianceteam/everscale-client-php-ext/INSTALL.md

 ## Requirements

-* PHP 7.4+ with OpenSSL extension enabled.
+* PHP 7.4+ or 8.0+ with OpenSSL extension enabled.
 * Windows, Linux or macOS.
 * For Linux users: OpenSSL 1.1 (dev) and php-devel tools to be installed.